Sports

 CRICKET IN VALENCIA

-A new form of cricket that has found a home in Valencia is ‘Tape Ball Cricket’.
-Played with a tennis ball wrapped in tape to make it harder, it is played on pieces of wasteland, empty cars parks, on anywhere with space that is flat and not being used.
+A new form of cricket that has found a home in Valencia in the last few years is ‘Tape Ball Cricket’.
+Played with a tennis ball wrapped in tape to make it harder, it is played on pieces of wasteland, empty cars parks, or on anywhere with space that is flat and not being used.

 https://www.icc-cricket.com/about/development/criiio-cricket-programme

-Any other school in Valencia that would like to participate in the Criiio programme can contact Cricket España via the e-mail: john@cricketspain.org
+Any individual that would like to join a club or any school that would be interested in participating in the Criiio programme can contact Cricket España via the e-mail: john@cricketspain.org

 Report by John Howden